react-navigation/react-navigation.github.io/docs/stack-navigator.md

   * `float` - Render a single header that stays at the top and animates as screens are changed.
 This is a common pattern on iOS.
   * `screen` - Each screen has a header attached to it and the header fades in and out together with the screen.
 This is a common pattern on Android.
   * `none` - No header will be rendered.
+* `headerBackTitleVisible` - A reasonable defualt is supplied for whether the back button title should be visible or not, but if you want to override that you can use `true` or `false` in this option.
 * `headerTransitionPreset` - Specifies how the header should transition from one screen to another when `headerMode: float` is enabled.
   * `fade-in-place` - Header components cross-fade without moving, similar to the Twitter, Instagram, and Facebook app for iOS.
 This is the default value.
   * `uikit` - An approximation of the default behavior for iOS.
+* `headerLayoutPreset` - Specifies how to lay out the header components.
+  * `left` - Anchor the title to the left, near the back button or other left component.
+This is the default on Android.
+When used on iOS, the header back title is hidden.
+Content from the left component will overflow underneath the title, if you need to adjust this you can use `headerLeftContainerStyle` and `headerTitleContainerStyle`.
+Additionally, this alignment is incompatible with `headerTransitionPreset: 'ui-kit'`.
+  * `center` - Center the title, this is the default on iOS.
 * `cardStyle` - Use this prop to override or extend the default style for an individual card in stack.
 * `transitionConfig` - Function to return an object that is merged with the default screen transitions (take a look at TransitionConfig in [type definitions]( https://github.com/react-navigation/react-navigation/blob/master/flow/react-navigation.js)).
 Provided function will be passed the following arguments: